-We-have presented a set of 2D models to examine the role of basal drag in subduction dynamics.
+We presented a set of 2D models to examine the role of basal drag in subduction dynamics.
 Previous studies have reached contradictory conclusions, with some proposing that drag between the subducting plate and the underlying asthenosphere plays only a small role in dictating the subduction force balance (e.g. Conrad and Hager, 1999; Billen and Arredondo, 2018; Wolf and Huismans, 2019), but others invoking a more significant role for basal drag in controlling subduction and plate motions on Earth (e.g. Conrad and Lithgow-Bertelloni, 2006).
 A low contribution of basal drag could explain the lack of a correlation between plate velocity and size (Conrad and Hager, 1999).
-Furthermore, the observation that and Hager, 1999; Höink and Lenardic, 2008; Billen and Arredondo, 2018), is also suggestive of a low contribution from basal drag.
+Furthermore, the observation that trench migration velocities are mostly low compared to convergence velocities, can be either positive or negative in sign (Billen and Arredondo, 2018), and may be the result of a high ratio of lithosphere to asthenosphere viscosity drag (Conrad and Hager, 1999; Höink and Lenardic, 2008; Billen and Arredondo, 2018), is also suggestive of a low contribution from basal drag.